 1. The first phrase lacks a verb, so most translations supply an “is”.

 3. Just a thought: There are two words in the Scriptures seem to generate a strong reaction from modern ears, but perhaps they didn’t have such connotations in biblical times.
-“Fire” was a common way to dispose of trash, leftovers, remnants, etc. and “asbestos fire” (or fire that doesn’t burn out) might refer to a commonly known landfill for burning.
+“Fire” was common for cooking and warmth, as well as a way to dispose of trash, leftovers, remnants, etc. “Asbestos fire” (or fire that doesn’t burn out) might refer to a commonly known landfill for burning.
 Likewise, “blood” was a fairly common substance that people came in contact with daily.
-It might signify life and the ending of life, but not necessarily the kind of violence we often associate with it because of crime shows, etc.
+It might signify life and the ending of life, but not necessarily the kind of violence we often associate with it because of crime shows, etc. I worry that those of us with electric stovetops and pre-bled deli meats find fire and blood to be exceptional terms, rather than common ones.

 So, for the second Sunday of Advent we have a reading of John the Baptizer, who is – on the one hand – enormously popular, promising the coming of one who will bring justice and equity to a structure of peaks and valleys.
 And who – on the other hand – has no use for the recognized representatives of his tradition, but rather sees them as under judgment as part of that great leveling.
 It leaves an established church wondering if we ought to be shouting or shuddering at the coming of the Lord.